How To Minimize Water Damage To Wood Floor March 29, 2019 – Posted in: Blog

 Scrubbing the floor is important after water damage to remove mud, silt, and organic material.
 These substances are pollutants which aid in the formation of mold growth.
 Mold is unsightly and can cause allergic reactions.
 The presence of mold will further exacerbate your problems after suffering water damage on your home.
 Water on a wood floor with its increased moisture can play host to different species of mold.
 Disinfect your home once and for all by mixing a mild detergent and a compatible disinfectant with clean water in a bucket.
 Scrub the entire floor thoroughly including baseboards and other woodwork such as stairs and posts with a stiff brush.
 Avoid pouring more water on the floor because the floor is already saturated.

 When you have water damage on your floors you may notice cupping or warping.
 Water damage to hardwood floors buckling should be prevented because it could spread to the rest of your floor area.
-When water damage occurs in your home you should do your best to dry the area thoroughly using air movers and humidifiers.
+When water damage occurs in your home you should do your to dry the area thoroughly using air movers and humidifiers.
 Wood that is dried too fast tends to get warped and cracked so you must take care to control the temperature.

 Dry the Floor